Represented Liverpool in the Premier League Draft

 Most importantly as previously mentioned, consider the players' entire career or how good they were in their primes when making your picks and later when voting, not just their time at Anfield and not just after 1992 so the oldies but goldies of the 80's team still remaining in the PL days get a fair bite at the cherry

 Picks are listed below!1.
 Tubby Salah2.
 Sheer Magnetism Gerrard3.
 XabiArt Suárez4. deFacto Barnes5.
 Linudden van Dijk6.
-Adz LFC7.
-Nick8.
-Poetry in Motion9.
-Max_powers10.
+Adz LFC Rush7.
+Nick Fowler8.
+Poetry in Motion Alonso9.
+Max_powers Hyypiä 10.
 Fucking appalled11.
 Hazell

 Since I'm off somewhat prematurely in a few minutes I'll hand it over to the #1 overall pick.